326 Wakefield Quay (State Highway 6), Stepneyville, Nelson

 In the late 1970s the two clubs shifted to new premises and the building was under threat of demolition.
-To save it, 25 Nelson residents purchased the leasehold for the building, to make it a shared family-friendly cultural and recreational space in 1986.
+To save it, 25 Nelson residents purchased the building, to make it a shared family-friendly cultural and recreational space in 1986.
 The group carried out a major restoration in 1992-94 including replacing piles, rebuilding the front wall, constructing a new deck and kitchen, and removing the boat ramp.
 Where possible the original timber and fittings were reused.

 The building has continued to be used both by its members and as a community function and meeting space, café, and venue for weddings and live music; in 2017 it was used by 500 people a week.
 In 2018, Cyclone Fehi severely damaged the building, lifting floorboards and damaging external fixtures.
 The owners, by then numbering over 280, rapidly raised the funds for its restoration, supported by music and local communities.
 The floor was completely replaced, the deck repaired, gangways installed, and a new kitchen installed.
 The building reopened in the same year and took up its place again in the social and community life of the city.

 Architect for the boathouse for the Nelson Rowing Club, 1906